NuGet/NuGetGallery/README.md

        Update-Database -StartUpProjectName NuGetGallery -ConfigurationTypeName MigrationsConfiguration
        ```
     If this fails, you are likely to get more useful output by passing `-Debug` than `-Verbose`.
-  2. From the command line. ***Important:*** Step 3 must complete successfully for this step to succeed.
+  2. From the command line. ***Important:*** You must have successfully built the Gallery (step 3) for this to succeed.
-    * Run `Update-databases.ps1` in the `tools` folder to migrate the databaes to the latest version.
+    * Run `Update-Databases.ps1` in the `tools` folder to migrate the databases to the latest version.
-      * To Update both databases, Nuget Gallery and Support Request run this command
+      * To Update both databases, Nuget Gallery and Support Request, run this command
         ``` powershell
         .\tools\Update-Databases.ps1 -MigrationTargets NugetGallery,NugetGallerySupportRequest
         ```